Brush College overpass project gets state funding

 The overpass will carry traffic over Faries Parkway and the Norfolk Southern Railroad tracks, which are notorious for traffic jams caused by trains working in and around the Archer Daniels Midland Co. plant and the Midwest Inland Port.

-The $10 million award will leverage additional public and private resources to remove the notorious crossing that averages almost 200 trains a week, blocking traffic for 17 hours while creating congestion and impeding first responders, the news release noted.
+The $10 million award will leverage additional public and private resources to remove the notorious crossing that averages almost 200 trains a week, blocking traffic for 17 hours while creating congestion and impeding first responders.

+The project was initially placed out for bid in January 2022, but was indefinitely delayed after the bids came back 43% over the engineer's estimates, creating a $16 million funding gap.

+The federal government had already committed $34 million towards the project, the Illinois Commerce Commission was in for about $21 million and Norfolk Southern agreed to pitch in $1 million.
+The city's share was expected to be just over $3 million.

+With the new state funding along with "cobbling together" funds from other sources, the project will now be able to move forward, Moore Wolfe said.

+"This is what is really going to make this project happen because now we can go to bid, which until today, we didn't have the money to make it happen," Moore Wolfe said.
+"And the longer you delay a project like this, the more the costs go up"

-The project is necessary for the eventual reconstruction of 1.2 miles of Brush College Road, with additional capacity and safety enhancements near major regional employers ADM and Primient, the release stated.
+The project is necessary for the eventual reconstruction of 1.2 miles of Brush College Road, with additional capacity and safety enhancements, a state news release stated.

-“This project has been a long time coming, with the city, Macon County, and business and labor partners joining together to make this a priority,” Decatur Mayor Julie Moore Wolfe said in the news release.
+Moore Wolfe said that "this is like the best day ever in this community" as it has the potential to drive further growth in the city's industrial corridor.

+"Through the efforts of the (Economic Development Corporation of Decatur and Macon County) along with partners at ADM, we just broke ground on Innovafeed, which we'll be building out here.
+LG Chem is building two plants," Moore Wolfe said.
+"This is the center of growth — the growth corridor for this part of our region."

 The Decatur funding is one of 22 projects announced Thursday that will share in nearly $200 million to improve the movement of freight throughout the state, creating jobs and economic opportunity while enhancing safety and local quality of life.